etangaming123/etanbloxxed/README.md

 ## [ planned updates ]

-idk where to put planned updates so i jsut put it here
+idk where to put planned updates so i put it here

-\> automatically obtaining the player's id
+\> Better settings
-\> better settings
+\> Automatically obtaining user's ID

 ## [ other ]